PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/utils/sanitizeAvatar/functions/sanitizeAvatars.md

 `File`

+An image File to create an object URL from, or null

 ### fallbackUrl

 `string`

+A URL string to validate and return if no file is provided

 ## Returns

 `string`

-The original URL, or an empty string if the input is falsy or the literal string "null"
+A safe blob: or https: URL, or an empty string